markglattback/shield/README.md

 # Shield

-An experimental authentication flow using an Apollo GraphQL Server running on node.js, and a React JS frontend.
+An experimental authentication flow with permissions using an Apollo GraphQL Server running on node.js, and a React JS frontend.